Review of American Express® Premier Rewards Gold Card

 |

-The American Express® Premier Rewards Gold Card is one of the best travel rewards credit card because it is one of the rare cards that allows you to earn triple points on airline ticket purchases and would suit those who fly a lot.
+The American Express® Premier Rewards Gold Card is one card that allows you to earn triple points on flights booked with airlines and would suit those who fly a lot.

-Rewards - The American Express® Premier Rewards Gold Card is the only general reward card that allows you to earn triple points when you use the card to purchase an airline ticket.
+Rewards - The American Express® Premier Rewards Gold Card is one reward card that allows you to earn triple points when you use the card for flights booked with airlines.
 You can earn double points at for gasoline at US stand-alone gasoline stations and US stand-alone supermarkets and one point for every dollar you spend on other regular purchases.
-You can purchase the tickets from anywhere (an online travel site, directly from the airlines or from amex travel).

-You can earn unlimited points with this card and Membership Reward Points do not expire.
+You can earn as many points as you can with this card and Membership Reward Points do not expire.

 New cardholders get 25,000 bonus miles after spending $2,000 in purchases within the first 3 months.